inf380p/inf380p.github.io/_posts/JohnCBMeyer/2022-11-10-JohnCBMeyer's-final-project-idea.md

 dungeon crawl, with branching pathways and set enemies.
 If I have time, I'd like to include random encounters and an equipment system.
 I'll start by making two character classes, Fighter and Wizard, but if I have time, I'd like to end up with
-four: Fight, Wizard, Rogue, Cleric.
+four: Fighter, Wizard, Rogue, Cleric.
 Each class will have a different set of stats, including health, armor, accuracy, and damage.
 I would also like to give each a class-specific unique effect, like Fighter gets a Block action that increases armor, Rogue gets a Sneak Attack that does extra damage, etc...